kreinhard/OpenViSu/README.md

 # OpenViSu Version 0.0.1
 Open Video Surveillance, it started with an *Easter hacking session*...

-##2016-03-31 Features already done
+##2016-04-03 Features already done
 1. ZoneMinder rest api works (getting events, alarms, frames, monitors, pictures etc.) including SSL support.
 2. Local caching of images for saving network bandwidth (configurable).
 3. Prototyp of MP4 (H.264) video creation from jpgs works.
+Creted videos will be cached for replays.

 ##2016-03-31 What's next?
 1. Do the AngularJS stuff (web pages) with Spring security.